NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 It’s interesting because honestly it ought to have passed.
 And the choices that the movie makes, over and over, deny it a passing grade in a way that is almost frustrating (at least, if you are watching the movie with the Bechdel test in mind).

-But at no point in time is this capitalized on for character development.
+At no point in time is this capitalized on for character development.

 When Jean Grey dies, we get barely a glance at Storm.

 Instead we are focused completely on how Cyclops and Wolverine are breaking down and sobbing.
 The grief of the romantic interests is held as more valuable and more worthy of the audience’s attention.
-It is considered, somehow, more relatable and accessible than the grief that you might have over the death of a valued mission partner and a friend.
+It is considered, somehow, more relatable than the grief that you might have over the death of a valued mission partner and a friend.

-Spotting the pattern here?
+Spotting the pattern?

 This isn’t the case with the male characters, mind you.

-Iceman and Wolverine have their miniature machismo show-down, when Rogue first introduces the two, and then they do some male-bonding over soda ‘n yogurt, which of course rapidly escalates into fighting for their lives because, well, this is an X-Men movie — but still!
+Iceman and Wolverine have their miniature machismo show-down, when Rogue first introduces the two, and then they do some male-bonding over soda ‘n yogurt, which of course rapidly escalates into fighting for their lives because, well, this is an X-Men movie—but still!
 None of that dialogue and characterization in the male-bonding scene needed to happen for plot reasons alone.
 All that needed to happen was for Logan to be awake and wandering the mansion.
-You could have cut the five minutes or so of dialogue between him and Iceman and not really distorted the plot by one bit — we get a tiny bit of foreshadowing about Bobby’s family, sure, but it is totally unnecessary for the purpose of the film, since this information would have come out anyway in the next half hour (though I appreciate the vague foreshadowing nonetheless).
+You could have cut the five minutes or so of dialogue between him and Iceman and not really distorted the plot by one bit—we get a tiny bit of foreshadowing about Bobby’s family, sure, but it is totally unnecessary for the purpose of the film, since this information would have come out anyway in the next half hour (though I appreciate the vague foreshadowing nonetheless).

 But why would you want to cut that dialogue?
 It’s fun.
 It’s humanizing.
 It’s charming and endearing.
 It shows the interiority of both characters in a way that we’d never have seen otherwise.
 And also, it’s believable, because this is how people behave.
 This is how people interact.
 They reach out and make small-talk, which surprises them by turning into real-talk, and they get to know each other, and learn things about each other that they’d never have suspected otherwise.